hanwenzhang123/fullstack-note/04-note/README.md

 - In terms of how we deliver new features, we have a devops developer dedicated to it with all the CI/CD work, managing the pipeline.

 #### Agile
-- We have 8 people in the team including 1 product owner and 1 scrum master.
-My role is the Frontend Developer focuses on building user interfaces.
 - The workflow is attending daily stand-ups, weekly sprint planning, working on the ticket that has been assigned to me, as well as attending other scrum meetings like retrospective, review, backlog refinemen
-- We do an average 2-3 week development sprint cycle, plus 1 week for scoping that looks for feartures we want, and we generally keep a 3 months (quarterly) release cycle.
+- Average 2-3 week development sprint cycle, plus 1 week for scoping that looks for feartures we want, and generally keep a 3 months (quarterly) release cycle.

 #### DevOps
-- intersection of development and operation
+- intersection of development and operation (python, node, ruby)
+- source control, operating system (bash, linux), networking, cloud providers, infrastructure as code, container, configuration management, CICD, data analytics log management

 #### CI/CD
 - CI/CD Pipeline design pattern to auto deploy, deployable state at any point, the library platform like Jenkins / Circle CI / TravisCI / Gitlab / GitHub actions